AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.6.md

 The following Improvements to light baking and post-processing effects (SSAO, SSR) increase the lighting quality and performance of architectural visualization scenes:

 - Ambient occlusion is now automatically baked and stored in the alpha channel of your lightmaps.
 - New shading environment properties help you control how to apply baked AO and SSAO to your final scene.
 You can also run SSAO in screen space or world space.
-See ~{ Shading Environment Properties }~.
+See [Shading Environment Properties](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=shading-environment-properties).
-- A new screen space reflection algorithm allows for better refelection results.
+- A new screen space reflection algorithm allows for better reflection results.
 - Normalization of lightmap resolution is now based on the UV space area.
 - UV seam fixup now automatically runs as a post-processing effect when you bake lightmaps.
 - Improved interaction with a lightmapped level, such as material management and object manipulations, without losing the lightmap.
 - The Stingray lightmap baker interface now reflects more meaningful baker settings.
-See ~{ Baking with the Stingray baker }~ for the updated options.
+See [Baking with the Stingray baker](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=baking-with-the-built-in-light-baker) for the updated options.

 ### VR Improvements

 - When running or testing your game using a VR app, the game image appears in your HMD (head mount display) and on your mirror window (your monitor).
 Set the new vr_mirror_mode setting in the settings.ini to mono (default) or stereo to control the display on the mirror window.
-See ~{ Stingray engine settings.ini file reference }~.
+See [Stingray engine settings.ini file reference](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=settings-ini-file-reference).
 - Instanced stereo rendering is now built in to the default renderer provided with Stingray, and all material and post effect shaders are now VR-enabled to implement this optimization.
-See ~{ Get started in VR }~.
+See [Get started in VR](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=get-started-in-vr).
 - The VR Oculus Touch template now supports input from the Oculus Remote and Oculus Touch Controller.
 The template now ships with Oculus flow nodes.
-See ~{ Template projects}~.
+See [Template projects](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=template-projects).
 - The VR SDK Version has been upgraded to 1.7.0.0.
-See ~{ Supported platforms }~.
+See [Supported platforms](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=supported-platforms).

 ## Ready to learn Stingray?